 - For in vitro diagnostic use only. - Avoid microbial and DNA contamination of reagents and specimens. - Safety Data Sheets (SDS) are available upon request from your local Roche office. - LYS-1 reagent contains guanidine thiocyanate.
 Do not allow direct contact between guanidine thiocyanate and sodium hypochlorite (bleach) or other highly reactive reagents such as acids or bases.
 These mixtures can release a noxious gas. - MGP contains isopropanol and is highly flammable.
-Keep away from open flames and potential spark producing environments. - Prevent exposure of MGP to sources of magnetic field. - EB, Cdiff MMX, SDS, Cofactor-3, (-)C, Cdiff (+)C and IC-1 contain sodium azide. - For additional warnings, precautions and procedures to reduce the risk of contamination for the cobas® x 480 instrument or cobas® z 480 analyzer, consult the cobas® 4800 System User Assistance.
-If contamination is suspected, perform cleaning and weekly maintenance as described in the cobas® 4800 System User Assistance. - Inform your local competent authority and manufacturer about any serious incidents which may occur when using this assay
+Keep away from open flames and potential spark producing environments. - Prevent exposure of MGP to sources of magnetic field. - EB, Cdiff MMX, SDS, Cofactor-3, (-)C, Cdiff (+)C and IC-1 contain sodium azide. - For additional warnings, precautions and procedures to reduce the risk of contamination for the cobas x 480 instrument or cobas z 480 analyzer, consult the cobas[®] 4800 System User Assistance.
+If contamination is suspected, perform cleaning and weekly maintenance as described in the cobas[®] 4800 System User Assistance.

-Note: For specific instructions, see "Specimen collection, transport, and storage".
+Note: For specific instructions, see "Specimen Collection, Transport, and Storage".